kaidenmerk/kaidenmerk/README.md

 - 👋 Hi, I’m @kaidenmerk
-- 👀 I’m interested in Sports, anime, weightlifting, programming.
-- 🌱 I’m currently learning GO
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me merkbanter@gmail.com

 <!---
 kaidenmerk/kaidenmerk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.